WordPress security plays a HUGE role in your website performance.

 Do the entire computer scanning upon installation and repeat the process regularly.

 Thousands of laptops are getting stolen each year in the U.S. Information is getting leaked too easily.

-Create a difficult password no one but you knows.
-Use it in laptop activation window.
+Create a difficult password no one but you know.
+Use it in the laptop activation window.

 You never know who wants to check your computer (especially if you have it in the office).